google/oboe/docs/FullGuide.md

     }

-Note that the callback must be registered on the stream with `setCallback`.
+Note that the callback must be registered on the stream with `setDataCallback`.
 Any application-specific data (such as `oscillator_` in this case) can be included within the class itself.